-- #VALUE! error – Occurs if any input values on the STDEV function are values that aren’t numeric values.
+- #VALUE! error – Occurs if any input values in the STDEV function are values that aren’t numeric values.

-- The STDEV.S function is used when calculating the standard deviation for a sample population.
+- The STDEV.S function is used when calculating the standard deviation for an entire population.
 If we are calculating the standard deviation of an entire population, we need to use the STDEV.P function.